by Catherine Pratt

-I now believe there are two types of mirroring.
+I now believe there are different types of mirroring.
 One is when people mirror exactly what you're feeling.
-For example: you're annoyed with your boss so you find other people who also don't like him so that you can vent your feelings.
+For example: you're annoyed with your boss so you find other people who also don't like him so you can vent your feelings.
 Sometimes described as, “misery loves company” or "birds of a feather flock together".
-When you believe certain things about the world, you will find others that believe the exact same thing.
+When you believe certain things about the world, you'll find others that believe the exact same thing.
+You're angry at the world so all you see is anger everywhere.
 That’s the first kind we’re the most familiar with.

-So, if you find that everyone is always late for meetings with you, or that your relationships always fail, or that people seem to keep putting you down, you may need to figure out, “how do I feel about myself deep inside?”.
+So, if you find that everyone is always late for meetings with you, or that your relationships always fail, or that people don't seem to respect you or seem to keep putting you down, you may need to figure out, “how do I feel about myself deep inside?”.

 A Real Life Mirroring Example